WaffleBuffer/Koalas/README.md

 This library is also usefull to manage data in the form of methods.
 - get some lines in the DataFrame from indexes.
 - get some columns from their names.
+- get all the data.

+Finally you can use GroupBy operation (like in SQL).
+This will return a GroupBy object on which you can then apply some mathematical operations which will return a sub DataFrame.

+# Maven use

+To get the library JAR file :

+mvn clean package

+It will then be located in ./target/Koala-<Version>.jar

 To run code coverage :

 mvn clean jacoco:prepare-agent install jacoco:report

+The report will be located in ./target/